bkg2018/MLMD/README.md

 ## Documentation<A id="a6"></A>

-Full documentation can be found in [the `docs` directory](docs/MLMD.md) under this file.
+- [Full documentation](docs/MLMD.md) can be found in the `docs` directory.

-The sources for the README documentation you are reading can be found in [this root directory](README.mlmd).
+- The [source fiel for this README](README.mlmd) documentation is the `README.mlmd` file.

-The documentation source is written in MLMD itself and can be found in [the `docsource` directory](docsource/MLMD.mlmd).
+- The [full documentation source](docsource/MLMD.mlmd) is written in MLMD itself and can be found in the `docsource` directory.
+It is a comprehensive example of MLMD source possible writing styles and directives uses and shows how to include other source files in a documentation.

-It is a comprehensive example of MLMD source possible writing styles and directives uses.
+### Building full documentation<A id="a7"></A>

 Building the MLMD documentation is done with the following command: